hand on piano James Music Studio

 Q: Should my child want to learn piano or can I make him/her take lessons and hope the interest will grow?

-A: PLEASE do not force your kid to take lessons!
-A child who is made to take piano (or any instrument) will not practice on his own and you will create a negative dynamic in the home.
-Unless you have discussed lessons with your child and he/she is excited about the idea, leave it alone and let them develop their own interests.
+A: A child who is made to take piano (or any instrument) will likely not practice on his own.
+Unless you have discussed lessons with your child and he/she is excited about the idea, it's probably best to let them develop their own interests.

 Q: Must I own a piano to take keyboard lessons?